-Despite having no expertise in medicine, most will also insist that there are always (usually superior) alternatives to blood transfusions.
-This is because of the heavy propaganda from the Society:
+Despite having no expertise in medicine, most Jehovah’s Witnesses will also insist that there are always (usually superior) alternatives to blood transfusions.
+This is because of the heavy propaganda from the Watchtower Society leaders:

 “It is not surprising that transfusing such a complex substance might, as one surgeon put it, “confuse” the body’s immune system.
 In fact, a blood transfusion can suppress immunity for as long as a year.
 To some, this is the most threatening aspect of transfusions.